emnify/product-docs/docs/portal/organization/subscription.md

 ## Pricing

-If you selected **Upgrade**, you will be taken to the **Pricing** page.
+If you select **Upgrade**, you'll be taken to the **Pricing** page.
-In order to finalize your payment plan, you need to provide some estimates regarding your deployment plans, the geographical coverage you will need, and which price model you prefer.
+To finalize your payment plan, you need to provide some estimates regarding your deployment plans, the geographical coverage you will need, and which price model you prefer.

 ### Deployment